 The Long-Term Visit Pass (LTVP) pretty much has all the info you need right in its name.
 It allows the holder of a P1 or P2 Employment Pass to apply for a pass allowing their common-law spouse to join them in Singapore for a duration of up to five years (a long-term visit, as it were), depending on the application.
 Requirements for the LTVP for your spouse include:

-The Long-Term Visit Pass is also a feasible option if you want to bring your stepchildren or children with physical disabilities with you during your expat assignment to Singapore, as long as they are below 21 years of age.
+All of these documents need to be in English, or the applicant can submit an official English translation and a copy of the original document.
+The Long-Term Visit Pass is also a feasible option if you want to bring your stepchildren, if they are less than 21 years old.
+You are also able to bring any disabled children regardless of their age.
 P1 holders may also apply for a LTVP for their parents.

 In fact, there are a great number of categories of people who may also apply for a LTVP for a variety of reasons that go beyond joining their spouse.
 An overview is available on the website of the company registration service Rikvin.

 Unfortunately, a Long-Term Visit Pass does not make the holder eligible to take up employment in Singapore — they have to apply for a separate work permit.
 We have collected all the relevant information on this matter in our article on work permits in Singapore.
 Additionally, the Ministry of Manpower has an overview page on the topic on their website.